 Let’s face it, all lectures and no play is boring for everyone.

-Both of the above memory matching homeschooling activities aregreat for toddlers, preschoolers, and elementary-aged children.
+The above memory matching homeschooling activity is great for toddlers, preschoolers, and elementary-aged children.

 Homeschooling Activity #3: Hey Kids!
 Counting is Fun!

 Math is a topic everyone wants to make entertaining, right?

 What better way to do that than with hands-on wooden numbers?
 Smiling Tree’s 10-Piece Numbers Set is an ideal learning tool for counting and number recognition.